mozilla-conduit/conduit-docs/phabricator-user.rst

 * **Commandeer Revision**: Allows you to take over a revision by becoming its author.
 Note that the original author will no longer be able to post updated diffs to the revision.
+Note: Lando doesn't care who owns the revision on Phabricator, but, it does care about the commit author.
+When updating someone else's commit, you can use ``hg commit --amend --user "Other Person <example@mozilla.com>"`` or ``git commit --amend --author="Other Person <example@mozilla.com>"`` to set the commit author information to the right person.

 After selecting an action, you must always hit the "Submit" button below.
 You may optionally add a comment to indicate your reasoning